ramsaycarslaw/emacs_starter_config/README.md

 go get  golang.org/x/tools/gopls
 ```

-The other more obvious requirement is Emacs which can be found at [http://emacsformacosx.com](this website).
+The other more obvious requirement is Emacs which can be found at [this website](http://emacsformacosx.com).
 Dowload version 27.1 for the best results.

 ## Setup